 Few things scream luxury like boarding a private jet.
 Whether it’s a brand new KingAir or a decked-out Learjet, flying private can be a rewarding experience.
 While the private jet industry might sell an expensive product, the costs are well worth it.
 Whether you’re flying out to Cabo for vacation or heading to New York on business, a private jet can save you time, keep you productive, and steer you away from the headaches that come with commercial travel.
 Here are four reasons private jets are worth the cost.

-If costs bugs you too much, you can also use travel deal sites to help you mitigate the cost:
+If costs bugs you too much, you can also use travel deal sites to help you save on flights:

 Flying direct to the smallest airports

 The next time you want to go on a ski trip, check out how much it costs to fly commercial into one of the small airports of the West.
 Whether it’s Jackson Hole, Telluride, or Whistler, you’ll pay a premium to sit in a small, cramped plane.
 If not, you’ll have to drive four or five hours through the snow from some major hub city to whatever your destination happens to be.
 Private jets can fly into the smallest airports, putting you as close to your destination as possible.
 If you’re on vacation, the ability to spend more time with your loved ones at your favorite place can be priceless.
 If you’re flying for business, less time in the car means more time closing the big deal.

 Commercial airlines are getting with the program and offering more services today.
 If you really want to, you can log on to the Internet and find a plug on many airliners today.
 Ask any person who has tried to do serious work on a commercial plane, though, and they’ll tell you it’s almost impossible.
 This isn’t the case on the best private jets.
 Private planes are comfortable and spacious.
 You can spread out and work from a desk that’s not too different from the one in your office.
 You can take calls or send emails without having to worry about the person next to you seeing the confidential information popping up on your computer screen.